facebook/react-native-website/docs/appearance.md

 static getColorScheme(): 'light' | 'dark' | null;
 ```

 Indicates the current user preferred color scheme.
-The value may be updated later, either through direct user action (e.g. theme selection in device settings) or on a schedule (e.g. light and dark themes that follow the day/night cycle).
+The value may be updated later, either through direct user action (e.g. theme selection in device settings or application-level selected user interface style via `setColorScheme`) or on a schedule (e.g. light and dark themes that follow the day/night cycle).

 Supported color schemes: